David Wahl, PhD

 David is a research scientist at the Geology, Minerals, Energy, and Geophysics Science Center.
 He received a PhD in Geography from UC Berkeley in 2005.
-Since joining the USGS in 2004, he has worked to understand drivers and impacts of Quaternary environmental change in North America.
-Now, his research focuses on reconstructing climate and anthropogenic environmental change.
+Since joining the USGS in 2004, his research has focused on understanding drivers and impacts of Quaternary environmental change, specifically droughts, floods, and wildfire, in North America and the Pacific Islands.

 Professional Experience